 UN Policing: Heads of Police Components Briefing

-On Monday morning (14 November), the Security Council will hold its annual briefing with the heads of police components of UN peace operations.
-The expected briefers are Under-Secretary-General for Peace Operations Jean-Pierre Lacroix; the UN Mission in South Sudan (UNMISS) police commissioner, Christine Fossen; the UN Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) police commissioner, Mody Berethe; and Emma Birikorang, deputy director at the Faculty of Academic Affairs and Research at the Kofi Annan International Peacekeeping Training Centre (KAIPTC).
+Tomorrow morning (14 November), the Security Council will hold its annual briefing with the heads of police components of UN peace operations.
+The expected briefers are Under-Secretary-General for Peace Operations Jean-Pierre Lacroix, Police Commissioner of the UN Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) Christophe Bizimungu, Police Commissioner of the UN Mission in South Sudan (UNMISS) Christine Fossen, UN Police Adviser Faisal Shahkar, and Executive Director of Security Council Report Karin Landgren.

-Monday’s meeting will take place during the 17th UN Police Week, which will be held virtually from 14 to 18 November.
+Tomorrow’s meeting will take place during UN Police Week, which will be held between 13 and 17 November.
 During this annual event, the heads of UN police components of UN peacekeeping operations, special political missions, and regional offices, as well as senior leaders from relevant UN departments, meet to discuss matters relating to UN policing.
 This year, they are expected to focus on UNPOL’s role in the implementation of the A4P+ priorities.

 Council members may note UNPOL’s efforts to increase its effectiveness and address performance gaps.
-This includes its work with police-contributing countries and other relevant stakeholders to deploy “vetted, well prepared, equipped, technologically proficient and trained UN police personnel”, in line with the understanding reached at this year’s UNCOPS.
-Some may wish to highlight the crucial role of women police officers in protecting civilians, particularly women and children.
+This includes its work with police-contributing countries and other relevant stakeholders to deploy vetted, professional, and well-trained UN police personnel.
+Some might wish to highlight the crucial role of women police officers in protecting civilians, particularly women and children.
 Members may also highlight UNPOL’s important role in peace operations transitions, including in security sector reform (SSR) and in strengthening law enforcement capacities.
-Other members may underscore the primary responsibility of host countries in facilitating the protection of civilians and stress the need to assist them in building their capacities.
+Other members are likely to underscore the primary responsibility of host countries in facilitating the protection of civilians and stress the need to assist them in building their capacities.